Donald Holmquest

 Donald Lee Holmquest (born April 7, 1939) is an American lawyer, physician, electrical engineer, and former NASA astronaut.
 He was the CEO of the California Regional Health Information Organization (RHIO).

 Biography

 Early life and education

 Holmquest was born on April 7, 1939, in Dallas, Texas.
 After graduating from Dallas’s Adamson High School, he received a B.S. in electrical engineering from Southern Methodist University with highest honors in 1962.

-After receiving his MD and a PhD in physiology from Baylor College of Medicine in 1967 and 1968, respectively, Holmquist began a residency in internal medicine at Houston Methodist Hospital.
+After receiving his M.D.
+(1967) and a Ph.D. in physiology (1968) from Baylor College of Medicine, Holmquist began a residency in internal medicine at Houston Methodist Hospital.

 He married Charlotte Ann (née Blaha) in 1967.
 They have one daughter.

 NASA career

 Holmquest joined NASA as a scientist-astronaut after completing his internship.
 After a year of flight training at Williams Air Force Base, Arizona, he earned his Air Force wings, and then worked for 1 1/2 years on Skylab habitability systems and medical experiments.
 During this time, he logged 750 hours flying time in jet aircraft.

 When not assigned to a Skylab prime or backup crew by May 1971, however, Holmquest took a leave of absence from NASA in order to return to Baylor College of Medicine to train in nuclear medicine.
 He formally resigned from the Astronaut Corps in September 1973.